tempestrock/qmk/pst-01/README.md

 The source code is structured in a way that the handling of special functions can be found in different source files:

 - `keymap.c`: The main file that includes the other `.h` files and contains the definition of the keymap layers.
-It also defines the `process_record_user()` function which handles the press and release events for each key.
+It also defines the `process_record_user()` function which handles the press and release events for each key and the global function
+`matrix_scan_user()` but only as the hull to call the respective functions of the sub areas.
 - `leader-key.c`: Handling of the 'leader key'.
 - `oled.c`: Definition of messages on the displays (not yet implemented).
 - `rotary-encoder.c`: Everything that has to do with the rotary knob.